La Crosse | Page 6 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Health Information Technology program, first apply for admission to the College, then read the program’s Technical Standards and complete a background check.
+To enroll in the Health Information Technology program, first apply for admission to the College, then electronically sign the program's Technical Standards and complete a background check.
 You can find links to these documents below.
 Please see the details below.

 Accreditation: